Online Services Security Centre

 Text Message Fraud Warning

 Fraudsters are currently targeting members of the public via text message to divulge sensitive and personal banking details.
-These text messages are fraudulent, but can insert themselves to existing and genuine First Trust Bank /AIB GB text conversation streams.
+These text messages are fraudulent, but can be inserted into existing and genuine First Trust Bank /AIB (GB) text streams, and in some cases the fraudster will call the customer directly afterwards.

 First Trust Bank phone scams